swuochs5/BroadTakeHome/README.md

 `python3 main.py`

 It will then complete the first two problems unprompted, and then ask the user for two inputs designating the origin and destination stations for Problem 3.

+The tests for this exercise can be run in Python3 with the following command in the root directory of the repo:

+`python3 tests.py`